So you think you need a firearm, but is a gun essential for survival?

 These cartridges, such as .30-06 Springfield, throw a 150-200 grain bullet anywhere from 2400-3000 feet per second.

 These rifles are designed for killing medium/large game at long range.
-Typically in the 200-400 yards range, with maximum ranges to nearly 1000 yards.
+Typically in the 200-400 yards range, with maximum ranges of nearly 1000 yards.

-So they excel at long-range, larger game, yet, they do have some shortcomings.
+So they excel at the long-range, larger game, yet they have some shortcomings.

 The cartridges are far larger, heavier, and more expensive than the .22LR.
 The rifles that fire these rounds are more expensive, usually three to four times the cost of a nice .22 rifle.

-And while these larger rounds are great at killing deer and elk, small game, such as squirrel and rabbit, are blown to bits by these cartridges.
+And while these larger rounds are great at killing deer and elk, small game, such as squirrels and rabbits, are blown to bits by these cartridges.